Aerial view of a dense pile of rusted metal rods, pipes, and old machinery parts at a scrapyard.

 Why Quantity Matters

 Every pickup involves travel, loading, and transport.
 At very small quantities, collection may not be practical, which is why larger loads are generally easier to arrange.
 That said, quantity is only part of the equation.
+The other factor to consider is time efficiency.
+A small amount of scrap can be more efficiently gathered, for instance, when it is already separated and available.
+A big, unorganized collection of trash, however, can take longer to manage.
+This is the reason that preparation and availability can be as significant as the weight factors to have in mind when planning a pick-up in Melbourne.

 Value Matters Just as Much

 Smaller amounts can still qualify when the material itself carries higher value.
 Metals such as copper, brass, and aluminium return more per kilo, meaning even a modest quantity of these can make a pickup worthwhile.
+This is particularly significant for tradesmen and renovation work.
+Small quantities of copper or brass may be generated from electrical installations, plumbing, and demolition work, but may not appear to be important at first glance.
+But when collected and thoroughly sorted, they can have significant value.
+It is easy to let high-value scrap accumulate over time while working.

 A heavy-duty electromagnetic crane lifting a load of metal scrap pieces at an outdoor scrapyard.